18Tushar/Churn-Prediction-Model/README.md

 The performance of these models is evaluated based on accuracy, precision, recall, and F1-score.

+---
-### Results
+### 📊 Results

 - The best-performing model is chosen based on evaluation metrics.
 Detailed visualizations, confusion matrices, and feature importance plots are included in the notebook to provide insights into model performance.
 <img src="https://github.com/user-attachments/assets/e7e66ed4-0ca7-4198-9de3-67af484a54ec" alt="Chart 1" width="400">
 <img src="https://github.com/user-attachments/assets/5be468a9-10f7-4274-a8bb-ae2ad5e31ee3" alt="Chart 2" width="600">

+---

-### Conclusion
+## 🔚 Conclusion

 This project demonstrates how customer churn prediction can be tackled using machine learning.
 With the right data, banks can take informed steps to reduce churn rates and retain customers.

+---

-## Contributions
+## 🤝 Contributions

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue if you find any bugs or have suggestions for improvements.
+**Contributions are welcome!
+Please feel free to submit a pull request or open an issue if you find any bugs or have suggestions for improvements.**